Berkeley-CS61B/website-sp24/projects/proj3/ui_bugs.md

 ### The Solution

-The problem is that the tiles are being drawn with too large a font size, so we'll create a method that resets the font size.
-Create this method in your TERenderer class:
+The problem is that the tiles are being drawn with too large a font size, so we'll use a method that resets the font size.
+Call the `resetFont` method in your TERenderer class:

 ```java
 /** Sets the font to the correct font for drawing tiles */